-Apple unveils $999 iPhone X, loses ‘home’ button
+Apple unveils iPhone X, iPhone 8, loses ‘home’ button

 NEW WATCH

 Apple's latest Watch has built-in cellular service.
 The number on your phone will be the same as your iPhone.
 The Series 3 model will also have Apple Music available through cellular service.
+It won't need a new plan, but will require a data add-on to your existing plan.

 "Now, you can go for a run with just your watch," said Jeff Williams, Apple's chief operating officer and in charge of Watch development.